risojevicv/RSSC-transfer/README.md

 + RSI-CB: https://github.com/lehaifeng/RSI-CB
 + UCM: http://weegee.vision.ucmerced.edu/datasets/landuse.html

-Dataset splits are located in `dataset_splits` directory.
+Dataset splits can be downloaded at https://drive.google.com/drive/folders/1utNOUsQP3bWd-36jwVz9gQ-QZRQKhfvq?usp=sharing.
 The filenames contain the dataset name and proportion of training images.
 For example, `MLRSNet80-split.pkl` is the MLRSNet split with 80% training and 20% test images.